Koh Kood Tourist Information

 A small beach with just one resort – Ao Noi Resort.
 Another older resort that originally catered to Thai package tour groups.
 But it’s a very picturesque setting.
 A lovely little bay with idyllic white sand beach and small jetty belonging to the resort.
 Access is via a dirt track through woodland, look for the sign by the main road a kilometre or so north of Klong Chao beach.
 Or rent a kayak and paddle around the headland north of Klong Chao beach and you’ll come to it.

 Klong Chao beach

-When I go to Koh Kood I always stay here in one of the locally owned bungalow resorts by the river – Mark house, Klong Jao Homestay or Mangrove Bungalows.
-It’s good being able to drop in to Peter Pan resort for one of the best sunset cocktails you’ll find anywhere then walk out to excellent Fisherman’s Hut restaurant roadside.
+When I go to Koh Kood I always stay here in one of the locally owned bungalow resorts by the river – Mark House, Klong Jao Homestay or Mangrove Bungalows.
+It’s good being able to stay in a smaller family owned resort, then wander down to the beach and the beach bar at Peter Pan resort for one of the best sunset cocktails you’ll find anywhere; then walk 5 minutes to the excellent Fisherman’s Hut restaurant on the roadside for dinner.

 For the best views, head south up the hill to the aptly named Good View bungalows which have a small coffeeshop / restaurant with a panoramic view looking down along the length of the beach.